loicfrering/backbone.datagrid/README.md

 ### rowClassName

 The class attribute for each datagrid's row: `tr` tags.
-Can be a simple string with classes separated by spaces or a computed string by passing a callback function.
+Can be a simple string with class names space-separated or a computed string by passing a callback function.
 The callback function will be called with the model associated to the current row.